-It is ironic that while Canada's Governor General Michaëlle Jean was replacing the white rose to commemorate 24 hours of "peace" in Guatemala inside the country's Constitutional Palace, 150 National Civil Police agents were outside violently evicting the SITRAPETEN workers from their make-shift homes in the Central Plaza.
-Employees of the Peten Distributors Workers´ Union (SITRAPETEN) - distributors of Agua Salvavida - were fired after creating the SITRAPETEN union in May 2008 and have been occupying the Central Plaza since September 2008 as a form of peaceful protest to demand that their labour rights be respected.
+It is ironic that while Canada’s Governor General Michaëlle Jean was replacing the white rose to commemorate 24 hours of “peace” in Guatemala inside the country’s Constitutional Palace, 150 National Civil Police agents were outside violently evicting workers from their make-shift homes in the Central Plaza.
+It is ironic that while Canada’s Governor General Michaëlle Jean was replacing the white rose to commemorate 24 hours of “peace” in Guatemala inside the country’s Constitutional Palace, 150 National Civil Police agents were outside violently evicting the SITRAPETEN workers from their make-shift homes in the Central Plaza.
+Employees of the Peten Distributors Workers´ Union (SITRAPETEN) – distributors of Agua Salvavida – were fired after creating the SITRAPETEN union in May 2008 and have been occupying the Central Plaza since September 2008 as a form of peaceful protest to demand that their labour rights be respected.

 The International Human Rights Accompaniment Project in Guatemala (ACOGUATE) has been accompanying the workers ever since and according to their blog, the workers have “been subjected to attempts to bribe them to leave the union.
 In February this year, there was a court order for their reinstatement.
 To date, the order has not been respected.”
 Workers have not received any payment since they were illegally fired over a year and a half ago.